XHMY/LLM-RankFusion/README.md

 ## Evaluation

-This python script can evaluate the ranking list file in pyserini format.
+This Python script can evaluate the ranking list file in pyserini format.
 `--log_file` is the path to the ranking list file, which should be in pyserini format.
 This can be a glob pattern to match multiple files.
 It uses `joblib` to parallelize the evaluation process if there are multiple files.